tomasbjerre/git-changelog-gradle-plugin/README.md

 More documentation can be found in the [Git Changelog Lib](https://github.com/tomasbjerre/git-changelog-lib).

-It will use `master` branch by default, you can change that with something like `toRef = "main"`.
+It will use `HEAD` branch by default, you can change that with something like `toRevision = "main"`.

 ### Default tasks